2000-1-16 Degree Program Non-Core Courses

 College and Program Requirements

-1. degree-level and non-core courses as determined by program faculty and the College Curriculum Committee and approved by the College, and
+- degree-level and non-core courses as determined by program faculty and/or the Academic Dean, and

-4. delivered by a recognized post-secondary institution and approved by the College Curriculum Committee as a degree-level, non-core course.
+- delivered by a recognized post-secondary institution and approved by the Academic Dean as a degree-level, non-core course.

 Student Requirements